 Find out more about our staff and their interests

 All research students have regular meetings with their supervisors.
 PhD students also have annual panel meetings to support and review progress.
 We encourage you to give conference papers and to publish your work.
+Find out more about the research interests of doctoral researchers in Social Work and Social Care.

 The MPhil requires a thesis of 60,000 words, while the PhD thesis is 80,000 words in length.